Land Use Assessment Program

 SLEAC publishes the Standards for Classification as required by the Code of Virginia Title 58.1-3236.
 These standards set forth the general and specific requirements to qualify a property for Land Use Assessments.
 A summary of the Standards for Classification can be accessed below.

 Assistance is available either over the telephone or in our office.
 In order to manage workloads and reduce waiting time for assistance, please call 703-737-8557 to schedule an appointment or to speak with a staff member.
-You may access the application below or by contacting our office.
+You may access the Application and Related Documents or contact our office.